 A portion of our responding suppliers provided a list of smelters they used to process 3TG content contained in the components supplied to their customers.
 These responses were provided primarily on a company-wide basis and included the names of facilities listed by our suppliers as smelters or refiners.
 It was not possible to identify smelters by products with certainty.
 Where the smelter identification number was provided, we verified that the facility was listed on the CFSI smelter list included in the Template.
-We flagged those facilities not certified "conflict free" under the Conflict Free Smelter Program ("CFSP") and asked them to participate in the CFSP.
+We notified in writing those suppliers where the smelter identification number provided was not listed on the CFSI smelter list.
+We flagged those facilities not certified "conflict free" under the Conflict Free Smelter Program ("CFSP") and asked those facilities to participate in the CFSP.

-Efforts to Determine Mine or Location of Origin.
+Efforts to Determine Mine or Location of Origin